top of page

 Post-16 & Transitions

-For 16–18 year olds who have finished school but are not yet ready for college, training or an apprenticeship, structured outdoor sessions can offer something that classroom-based provision cannot — practical activity, small groups, time in nature, and a gradual building of the regulation, confidence and direction that makes a next step possible.
+For 16–18 year olds not yet ready for college, training or an apprenticeship, structured outdoor sessions offer practical activity, small groups, time in nature, and a gradual building of the regulation, confidence and direction that makes a next step possible.

-We accept referrals from schools, local authorities and alternative education providers and work alongside them as a delivery partner — not as a registered AEP.
-We have delivered funded post-16 programmes in partnership with the Family Toolbox Alliance, Career Connect and community referral partners.
+We work as a delivery partner alongside AEPs, schools and local authorities — not as a registered AEP ourselves.
+We have delivered funded post-16 programmes with the Family Toolbox Alliance and Career Connect.

 HOW WE WORK TOGETHER